-- Character and integrity; - Qualifications and business experience relevant and beneficial to the Company; - Willingness to devote adequate time to discharge duties as a member of the Board;
+- Character and integrity; - · Qualifications and business experience relevant and beneficial to the Company; - Willingness to devote adequate time to discharge duties as a member of the Board; - Accomplishments in personal careers;

-- Accomplishments in personal careers; - Present needs of the Board for particular expertise, skills or experience and whether the candidates would satisfy those needs; - Requirements for the Board to have independent Directors in accordance with the Listing Rules and whether the candidates for independent Directors would be considered independent with reference to the independence guidelines set out in the Listing Rules; - Board Diversity Policy and any measurable objectives adopted by the Nomination Committee for achieving diversity on the Board; and - Such other perspectives appropriate to the Company's business.
+- Present needs of the Board for particular expertise, skills or experience and whether the candidates would satisfy those needs; - Requirements for the Board to have independent Directors in accordance with the Listing Rules and whether the candidates for independent Directors would be considered independent with reference to the independence guidelines set out in the Listing Rules; - Board Diversity Policy and any measurable objectives adopted by the Nomination Committee for achieving diversity on the Board; and - Such other perspectives appropriate to the Company's business.

-The Director Nomination Policy also sets out the procedures for the selection and appointment of new Directors and re-election of Directors at general meetings.
-During the year ended 30 June 2019, Mr. Yi Dai was nominated by a substantial Shareholder of the Company as a non-executive Director of the Company in place of Mr. Jing Li.
+The Nomination Procedures for Directors also sets out the procedures for the selection and appointment of new Directors and re-election of Directors at general meetings.
+During the year ended 30 June 2020, there was no change in the composition of the Board.
+Mr. Edward Chiang was nominated by an indirect substantial Shareholder of the Company as a non-executive Director of the Company after 30 June 2020.